IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 	- [ ] Orin has also told all their neighbors they should refuse similar offers
 - [ ] Filler: orange and blue kite with a wing torn.
 25 gold stashed under the bed, untouched.
 Crossbow, shortsword. (add stuff abt working with unions)
 - [ ] Tiny bit of blue powder, broken string (overturned box?) (from Owl's crushed lapis prayer beads, found at atoll)
 - [ ] Noticed Reed wearing a ring of mind shielding and knew what it was.
-Later Reed told them it got stolen, and Orin got worried
+Later Reed told them it got stolen, and Orin got worried (or only Raven knows this?)
 - Investigating fray wraith attacks, possible connection to reservoir attack at same time
 	- [ ] Asked Raven for records on past Fray tides - the only historical fray attack where a tide (fog) did not also roll in was the attack that killed Vapor
-	- [ ] Fish scale in the waterwheel piece
+	- [ ] Fish scale (from the waterwheel piece) (optional, maybe don't say where from)
 	- [ ] Maybe suspicions that the wraiths are not real wraiths?
 	- [ ] Asked Macaw to audit Fray damages in the various trading firms that do business at the isle.
 The only one that didn't have damages recently was Kingswill trading
 	- [ ] Found the atoll where kingswill got permission to cull sahuagin, build a ship dock